-The following analytic identifies one source endpoint failing to authenticate with multiple valid users using the Kerberos protocol.
+The following analytic identifies one source endpoint failing to authenticate with 30 unique users using the Kerberos protocol.
 This behavior could represent an adversary performing a Password Spraying attack against an Active Directory environment using Kerberos to obtain initial access or elevate privileges.
+Active Directory environments can be very different depending on the organization.
+Users should test this detection and customize the arbitrary threshold when needed.
 Event 4771 is generated when the Key Distribution Center fails to issue a Kerberos Ticket Granting Ticket (TGT).
 Failure code 0x18 stands for

 wrong password provided (the attempted user is a legitimate domain user).